Disclaimer: This post may contain affiliate links. The opinions expressed are mine. Read more.

 Simplicity & Core Features

-Like I’ve seen in all my website builder reviews – companies have the issue of being everything for everyone.
-They add so many features that their “simple” website builder is really quite complicated.
+As I’ve seen in all my website builder reviews – too many companies try to be everything to everyone.
+They add so many features that their “simple” website builder becomes quite complicated.

 Drag & Drop Editor

-One advertised advantage of using an all-inclusive website builder is that you won’t have to write HTML or CSS code.
-You can just drag and drop elements.
+One advantage of using an all-inclusive website builder is that you don’t need to use any HTML or CSS code – you can just drag and drop elements.
 What you see in the builder is what you get on the website.

 However, it is not always that simple.
-There’s a lot of nuances to “drag and drop.”
-Most of us actually mean “I want to click and drag this element and move it to a general area where it will look good – you know, automatically centered, etc.”
+There are a lot of nuances to “drag and drop.”
+Most of us actually mean, “I want to click and drag this element and move it to a general area where it will look good – you know, automatically centered, etc.”

 For the most part, SiteBuilder pulls this off.
 Their drag and drop actually works the way you would expect it to.

-You also have a plethora of design options and templates.
+You also get a plethora of design options and templates.
 The parameters and rulers are all adjustable.
 The look & feel is straightforward and uncluttered.

 Cons of SiteBuilder

-But of course, no Sitebuilder review would be complete without looking at the downsides.
-Let’s look at specific cons I found.
+Of course, no review would be complete without looking at the downsides.
+Let’s look at specific cons I found with SiteBuilder.

 SEO & Marketing Tools

 SiteBuilder does basic SEO & marketing tools better than some competitors.
-They build in redirects and HTML tag functionality.
+For example, they build in redirects and HTML tag functionality.

 They don’t even get duplicate content right (ie, you’ll have duplicate websites on yourdomain.com and yourdomain.myfreesites.net)

 SiteBuilder gets some broad strokes right, but it’s important to remember that it’s a basic website solution.
-If you hire a professional to help build your site out, they’re likely going to recommend that you move to a more versatile platform.
+If you hire a professional to help build your site, they’re going to recommend that you move to a more versatile platform.

-This con is partly because Sitebuilder focuses more towards convenience over control.
+All of this is because Sitebuilder focuses more on convenience versus control.
 And without 100% control over your site & server – it can be difficult and/or impossible to add advanced marketing tools such as an EV SSL, custom email collection tools, custom analytics packages, custom social shares, specific Schemas, and A/B testing software.

 Long-term Pricing

-With Sitebuilder, you pay the monthly fee per website.
-If you are on your own hosting server, any additional site is basically free, so it’s that much more value.
+With Sitebuilder, you pay a monthly fee per website.
+If you are on your own hosting server, any additional site is basically free, a much better value.

 Access To HTML / CSS

-Although hosted website builders cannot provide server access, many try to provide access to the “source code” (ie, HTML/CSS) of the website that you are building.
+Although hosted website builders cannot provide users with server access, many try to provide access to the “source code” (i.e., HTML/CSS) of the website that you are building.

 It can be handy not only for someone fluent in HTML/CSS but also for anyone trying to get something on the page *just* right.